National Chicken Cacciatore Day

 A great way to observe this holiday is by taking the time to make your own chicken cacciatore.
 Although there are literally dozens of recipes on the Internet, we decided to post our favorite above and encourage everyone to give it a try.

 When you do so, be sure to leave a remark telling us what you think using the hashtag #ChickenCacciatoreDay.
-We’d love to hear how this recipe changed your life or at least made it more favorable.
+We’d love to hear how this recipe changed your life or at least made it more enjoyable.